 - oxygen booster (optional)

-If you fancy a completely natural laundry wash, then soapnuts* can be a great solution.
+If you fancy a completely natural laundry wash, then soapnuts (available at Ethical Superstore) can be a great solution.
 This is because these nifty nuts have a natural detergent within them called saponin and they can be composted after use.
 They are also completely renewable as they literally grow on trees.

 What About Eco-Friendly Homemade Washing Up Liquid?